 I'm Michael D., the breeder behind MD Frenchies located in New York.
 We love this breed and do everything we can to help it thrive.
 We give each of our dogs and puppies the best care that we can.
 We have outstanding puppies with wonderful temperaments that thrive in the ring and as our companions.
 Our goal is to produce puppies that can compete in a variety of venues, as well as be faithful friends to their loving families.

 Michael has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

-Michael has been a member of Good Dog for almost 3 years
+Michael has been a member of Good Dog for over 3 years

 Michael was screened for responsible practices and has been a member since 2023.